Discretionary Housing Payments

-Before applying please ensure that you are in receipt of either Housing Benefit or Universal Credit (this must include the Housing Element).
+To apply, you must be receiving either Housing Benefit or Universal Credit (this must include the Housing Element).

-When considering an award we will take into account factors such as:
+When considering your application, we will take into account factors such as:

-- Responsibility for a child or children (including foster children).
-We will take into account their ages and how this could impact on your ability to work or find childcare provision.
+- responsibility for a child or children (including foster children), taking into account their ages and how this could impact on your ability to work or find childcare

-- Whether a property has disabled adaptations and as a consequence, how easy it would be to find alternative accommodation with similar adaptations.
+- whether a property has disabled adaptations and how easy it would be to find alternative accommodation with similar adaptations

-- If you are applying and have recently moved details of your reasoning behind the move, and a comparison of your situation and rent liability at your previous address.
+- if you have recently moved, details of the reason for the move, and a comparison of your situation and rent liability at your previous address

-- We will look at your income and expenses and .work with you if we identify that you need help with prioritising your income or with budgeting.
+- your income and expenses - we will work with you if we identify that you need help with prioritising your income or with budgeting

 We expect you to: